-# Process leaks identified during operation or downtime, is a KPI utilized with the purpose of evaluating the reliability of the pipelines distribution system in the delivery of gas to paying households and private organizations.
+# Process leaks identified during operation or downtime is a KPI utilized with the purpose of evaluating the reliability of the pipeline’s distribution system in the delivery of gas to paying households and private organizations.

-Because of aging distribution pipelines, every year billions of cubic feet of natural gas are released to the atmosphere, threatening public health and sometimes even causing explosions and other safety hazards.
-Moreover, accidents are likely to occur because of both external causes as pipeline corrosion and wear or unintentional operational damage conducted by third party as well as internal factors as material defects or auxiliary defects.
+Because of aging distribution pipelines, every year billions of cubic feet of natural gas are released into the atmosphere, threatening public health and sometimes even causing explosions and other safety hazards.
+Moreover, accidents are likely to occur because of both external causes as pipeline corrosion and wear or unintentional operational damage conducted by a third party as well as internal factors as material defects or auxiliary defects.

-To minimize the occurrence of such events, preventive actions needs to be taken, both in terms of maintenance actions and investments aimed at more secure infrastructure.
+To minimize the occurrence of such events, preventive actions need to be taken, both in terms of maintenance actions and investments aimed at more secure infrastructure.
 Generally, leaks can be identified, through client notification or while conducting preventive maintenance check-ups in specific portions of the distribution network, that are subject to possible leaks.

 Moreover, this KPI is monitored with the purpose of assessing the capabilities of gas providers to closely monitor the performance of its system as well as identifying possible leaks in the pipelines.

-# Process leaks identified during operation or downtime is also associated with the economic expenses as a result of structural damages and emergency interventions.
+# Process leaks identified during operation or downtime are also associated with the economic expenses as a result of structural damages and emergency interventions.
 On the one hand, gas providers seem to be replacing only a small percentage of the leaky aging pipes because they are able to pass along the cost of lost gas to consumers.